History of Rajasthan: Khanzadas of Mewat

+Modern period (c.
+1568–1947 CE)

+Mughal invasions and Rajput resistance

-The Mughal Emperor Akbar expanded the empire into Rajputana in the 16th century CE.
-He laid siege to Chittor and defeated the Kingdom of Mewar in 1568.
+The Mughal Emperor Akbar expanded the empire into Rajputana in the 16th century.
+He laid siege to Chittor and defeated the kingdom of Mewar in 1568.
 He also laid siege to Ranthambore and defeated the forces of Surjan Hada in the same year.

 Akbar also arranged matrimonial alliances to gain the trust of Rajput rulers.
 He himself married the Rajput princess Jodha Bai.
 He also granted high offices to a large number of Rajput princes, and maintained cordial relations with them, such as Man Singh, one of the navaratnas.
 However, some Rajput rulers were not ready to accept Akbar's dominance and preferred to remain independent.
 Two such rulers were Udai Singh of Mewar and Chandrasen Rathore of Marwar.
 They did not accept Akbar's supremacy and were at constant war with him.
 This struggle was continued by Rana Pratap, the successor of Udai Singh.
 His army met with Akbar's forces at the Battle of Haldighati where he was defeated and wounded.
 Since then he remained in recluse for twelve years and attacked the Mughals from time to time.

 Mughal influence is seen in the styles of Rajput painting and Rajput architecture of the medieval period.

+Rise of Jat kingdoms

-Jat State of Bharatpur (c.
-1722-1948 CE)
+Jat kingdom of Bharatpur (c.
+1722–1948 CE)

-Bharatpur State, which is also known as the Jat State of Bharatpur historically known as the Kingdom of Bharatpur, was a Hindu Kingdom in the northern part of the Indian subcontinent.
+Bharatpur State, also known as the Jat kingdom of Bharatpur, and historically known as the kingdom of Bharatpur, was a Hindu kingdom in the northern part of the Indian subcontinent.
 It was ruled by the Sinsinwar clan of the Hindu Jats.
-At the time of reign of king Suraj Mal (1755–1763) revenue of the state was 17,500,000 rupees per annual.
+At the time of the reign of King Suraj Mal (1755–1763), the revenue of the state was 17,500,000 rupees per year.

-The formation of the state of Bharatpur was a result of revolts by the Jats living in the region around Delhi, Agra, and Mathura against the Imperial Mughals.
-Conflict between Jats and Rajputs for zamindari rights also complicated the issue, with Jats primarily being landowners, whereas the Rajputs were primarily revenue collectors.
-The Jats put up a stiff resistance but by 1691, RajaRam Sinsini and his successor Churaman were compelled to submit to the Imperial Mughals.
+The formation of the state of Bharatpur was a result of revolts by the Jats living in the region around Delhi, Agra, and Mathura against the Mughals.
+Conflict between Jats and Rajputs for zamindari rights also complicated the issue, with Jats primarily being landowners, whereas Rajputs were primarily revenue collectors.
+The Jats put up a stiff resistance but by 1691, Raja Ram Sinsini and his successor Churaman were compelled to submit to the Mughals.
 Rajaram who also exhumed and burned the remains of Akbar is known for setting up a small fort at Sinsini.
 It was the key foundation of this kingdom.

 The most prominent ruler of Bharatpur was Maharaja Suraj Mal.
 He captured the important Mughal city of Agra on 12 June 1761.
 He also melted the two silver doors of the famous Mughal monument Taj Mahal.
 Agra remained in the possession of Bharatpur rulers till 1774.
 After Maharaja Suraj Mal's death, Maharaja Jawahar Singh, Maharaja Ratan Singh and Maharaja Kehri Singh (minor) under resident ship of Maharaja Nawal Singh ruled over Agra Fort.

-Maratha interference (c.
-1720–1817 CE)

-Since the early 1700s, the Maratha Empire began expanding northwards, led by Peshwa Baji Rao I of Pune.
-This expansion finally brought the newly founded Maratha Empire in contact with the Rajputs.
-Rajasthan saw many invasions by the Marathas, under military leadership of Holkars and Scindhias.